Chavelanda/Recipes-Book/README.md

 When the chef is out of imagination, by shaking the device, a random recipe should be shown.

-#### Set Allergies
+#### Set Intolerances or Ingredients to exclude

-The user should be able to customize the application by setting its own allergies.
-In this way recipe containing those ingredients will be automatically avoided in the searches.
+The user should be able to customize the application by setting its own intolerances or ingredients he doesn't like.
+In this way recipe containing those ingredients will be automatically avoided in the search by name mode.

+#### Change main color of Gusteau

+The user should be able to change the main color of each tab.